 There are several shades of blue that can present in betta fish.

-True blue is often seen as a “blue wash” type color, but you can also find steel blue bettas, which are cold and grayish.
+True blue is often seen as a “blue wash” type color, but you can also find steel blue types, which are cold and grayish.

 However, arguably the richest and most vibrant is the ‘Royal Blue Betta’ that has iridescent bright blue coloring.